xmlking/fitness-tracking/iOS/Pods/Socket.IO-Client-Swift/README.md

 ##API
 Constructors
 -----------
-`init(var socketURL: String, options: Set<SocketIOClientOption> = [])` - Creates a new SocketIOClient. opts is a Set of SocketIOClientOption.
+`init(var socketURL: NSURL, options: Set<SocketIOClientOption> = [])` - Creates a new SocketIOClient. options is a Set of SocketIOClientOption.
 If your socket.io server is secure, you need to specify `https` in your socketURL.

-`convenience init(socketURL: String, options: NSDictionary?)` - Same as above, but meant for Objective-C. See Options on how convert between SocketIOClientOptions and dictionary keys.
+`convenience init(socketURL: NSURL, options: NSDictionary?)` - Same as above, but meant for Objective-C. See Options on how convert between SocketIOClientOptions and dictionary keys.

 Options
 -------